libbyschuknight/tid_til/tid.md

 # Today I Did

+##### 17 Mar 2016
+Today I did...disco and resources, added in another facade and endpoint.
+Wrote some new specs.
+Embedded more understanding of how things interelate.

 ##### 16 Mar 2016
 Today I did...disco and resources.
 Added in another representer so as to get links in the embedded property.
 Update specs.